-As of December 31, 2015 and 2016, the Company's three largest customers accounted for approximately 56.2% and 35.8%, respectively, of net accounts receivable.
 The concentration of the Company's business with a relatively small number of customers may expose the Company to material adverse effects if one or more of its large customers were to experience financial difficulty.
-The Company performs ongoing credit evaluations of its top customers and maintains an allowance for potential credit losses.
+The Company performs ongoing credit evaluations of its top customers and maintains an allowance for potential credit losses (see Note 22).